 The OAD Steering Committee leads professional development for advisors and wants you to know that you can get involved.
 We invite you to join us in planning events for advisors, working on professional development areas such as conference presentations for advisors, or helping to plan the most important week of the year – Advisor Week.

-If you are interested in joining one of OAD’s committees for the academic year, you may contact Joey Volpe (email@example.com) or you can submit your selections using our web form submission.
+If you are interested in joining one of OAD’s committees, you may contact Joey Volpe (email@example.com).

 The planning committees of the OAD Steering Committee from which you can choose are:

 This group will develop initiatives and activities to create spaces for advisors and advising administrators to interact regarding their research around the theory and practice of advising.
 This group will encourage advisors interested in learning through conducting advising research to engage together.

 Scope of Work: Although still developing, this committee is expected to meet monthly with approximately one to two hours of other work per month.
 Commitment is steady throughout the year unless an event, meeting, or program is being held.

 This group is responsible for planning the Advisor Week activities including Advisor Conference.
 Work includes development of events, solicitation of sponsorship/co-sponsorship, handling of logistics, and marketing of events.
 Planning for advisor gifts includes picking gift, ordering, assembly of gift and distribution.
 This group is responsible for hosting and attending events during Advisor Week.

 The Advisor Conference, as part of Advisor Week, is part of this team’s work.
 Advisor Conference focused members are responsible for developing and planning the Advisor Conference day during Advisor Week and any associated ramp-up or follow-up events.
 This includes selecting a conference theme, soliciting advisor presentations, organizing logistics, etc.